ReznoRMichael/hollow-knight-completion-check/README.md

    * Use bloodorca's amazing [Online Save File Editor](https://bloodorca.github.io/hollow) to decode your Hollow Knight **user\*.dat** save file into text.

-   * Left-click anywhere inside the text box in the Editor after decoding the save and press **CTRL+A** (or Right-click -> Select All).
+   * Left-click inside the text box in the Editor after decoding the save and press **CTRL+A** (or Right-click -> Select All).
 Only the text inside the text box (decoded save file contents) should be selected.

    * Press **CTRL+C** (or Right-click -> Copy) to copy the whole contents inside the text box.